-New Student Orientation All new students are encouraged to participate in planned orientation activities prior to the start of their first term at CSB.
+New Student Orientation All new students are encouraged to participate in planned orientation activities prior to the start of their first term at CSUB.
 Held prior to every registration period, the orientation program provides an introduction to the campus, student services, academic programs and requirements, and an appointment for academic advising by faculty members.
-All new students are mailed an Orientation brochure which details dates and times for each quarter's programs and indicates which sessions include preregistration options.
-Every effort is made to provide new students with information and advice which will facilitate a smooth and effective beginning at CSB.
+All new students are mailed Orientation information which details dates and times for each quarter's programs and indicates which sessions include preregistration options.
+Every effort is made to provide new students with information and advice which will facilitate a smooth and effective beginning at CSUB.

-Testing Services The Office of Testing administers three general types of tests: (1) national admission and matriculation tests for undergraduates and graduates, (2) individual career interest, aptitude, and personality tests, and (3) English and math placement tests for CSB and other CSU campuses.
+Testing Services The Testing Center administers three general types of tests: (1) national admission and matriculation tests for undergraduates and graduates, (2) individual career interest, aptitude, and personality tests and inventories, and (3) English and math placement tests for CSUB and other CSU campuses.

-For information and registration bulletins concerning the following tests, inquire at the Counseling and Testing Center located in Student Center (SC) Rm 108 (833-2131).
+For information and registration bulletins concerning the following tests, inquire at the Testing Center located in Student Health Center (664-2131).